 The audit committee also reviewed with the Company's independent registered public accounting firm, which is responsible for expressing an opinion on the conformity of the audited financial statements with accounting principles generally accepted in the United States of America, their judgments as to the quality and the acceptability of the Company's financial reporting and such other matters as are required to be discussed with the committee pursuant to the applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB") and the SEC.
-The audit committee has received the written disclosures and the letter from the independent registered public accounting firm 's communications with the audit committee concerning independence.
-The audit committee discussed with the independent registered public accounting firm their independence from management and the Company, including the matters required by the applicable rules of the PCAOB.
+The audit committee has received the written disclosures and the letter from the independent registered public accounting firm required by the PCAOB regarding the independent registered public accounting firm committee discussed with the independent registered public accounting firm their independence from management and the Company, including the matters required by the applicable rules of the PCAOB.
 The audit committee also discussed with the independent registered public accounting firm critical audit matters included in the firm's audit opinion and discussed the firm's opinion regarding the Company's internal controls over financial reporting.